 To make this bread I used a mix of white and wholemeal flour, 50/50.
 I would suggest using a strong wholemeal flour.
 I ran out of strong flour, so I used plain instead.
 I also added Vitamin C; it acts as an additive which strengthens the gluten and the bread will rise better and faster.
 From what I’ve read, it’s a good addition for the wholemeal bread.
 If you don’t want to use any Vitamin C or you don’t have any, just ignore that one.

-Ingredients for 1 loaf:
+Ingredients for 1 loaf of Beetroot bread:

 – 250g plain wholemeal flour